 Testing of the next-gen Skoda Superb has likely started.
 Auto.cz reader Marek spotted a camouflaged Skoda Superb Estate prototype on test during a trip to the Grossglockner in the Austrian Alps.

-A “Bremsprobe” sticker on its tailgate indicated that Skoda was testing the brakes of the prototype, and those could go into the next-gen Superb.
+A “Bremsprobe” sticker on its tailgate indicated that Skoda was testing the brakes of the test prototype, and those could go into the next-gen Superb.
 The lights, grille, and silhouette look the same, but the lower front-end looked different.
 The front bumper looked sportier and probably had tall vertical side air intakes.
-The car didn’t seem to have the signature wide lower air intake.
+The car didn’t seem to have the signature wide lower air intake, but It’s too early to conclude on the design changes as it’s a mechanical prototype.

 The new Superb will have everything you can think about, and even more than that.
 It will be an awesome car.
 I have already not only seen the package, but already drove the very first ‘idea’ of what it would look like, I am not anxious about that (cannibalization).
 And the better is always the enemy of the good!
 So the Octavia and the Superb can fight with each other and within the brand.Bernhard Maier, the former Chairman of the Board of Management of Skoda Auto